Skip to content

 Why Online Sellers Are a Separate Risk

 Many fake ID sellers operate as scams, collecting payment and personal data without delivering anything.
+If you're focused on turnaround time and delivery delays, see the typical wait for fake IDs.
 If you are seeing claims about "verified" providers, read the provider scam breakdown for a clearer picture of how these schemes work.

 If the goal is access or convenience, legal options are safer and more reliable than trying to bypass age checks.
 This is especially true for alcohol delivery, nicotine products, and other regulated items.